Paul Adams

 Scaling Systems That Empower People

-At Dayforce, I partnered with product, design, and engineering leaders to shape the growth strategy for Dayforce Wallet—a real-time pay platform serving over 850K users.
-We shipped at scale—balancing innovation with compliance, and built teams that delivered with confidence and clarity.
+At Dayforce, I partnered with product, design, and engineering leaders to shape the growth strategy for Dayforce Wallet, a real-time pay platform serving over 850K users.
+We shipped at scale, balancing innovation and compliance, and built teams that delivered with confidence, clarity, and accountability.

 Paul receiving his master’s degree diploma from Thomas University in southwest Georgia.